MIT Graduate Admissions Policy Update

 4. Doctor of Philosophy (PhD) or Doctor of Science (ScD)

-The intent of the Early Admission program is to allow seniors with a high GPA, and who are ahead of the eight term graduation schedule, to spend time in the Spring Term of the senior year to make a start on their graduate work.
-This year we encourage applications from seniors with a GPA of 4.8 and above.
-An important part of the application will be a statement of how you intend to use the Spring Term in preparation for Graduate School.
-All applications should include a separate statement that outlines how you will spend the Spring Term, including:
+The intent of the Early Admission program is to allow MIT undergraduate students who are seniors with a high GPA, and who are ahead of the eight-term graduation schedule, to spend time in the Spring Term of the senior year to start on their graduate work.
+We encourage applications from seniors with a GPA of 4.8 and above.
+An important part of the application will be a statement explaining how you intend to use the Spring Term in preparation for Graduate School.
+All applications should include a separate statement (although this can be a paragraph or two included at the end of your statement of objectives) that outlines how you will spend the Spring Term.
+It should include:

 1. The remaining undergraduate commitments that you will need to satisfy during the Spring Term.

-2. How you will use the Spring Term to make a start on your Graduate work, either in terms of taking graduate classes and/or by working with a faculty member on a potential thesis project.
+2. How you will use the Spring Term to make a start on your Graduate work, either by taking graduate classes and/or by working with a faculty member on a potential thesis project.
 It would be very helpful if you are able to identify a faculty member who has agreed to work with you.